oracle-terraform-modules/terraform-oci-oke/docs/src/intro.md

 An alias "*k*" will be created for kubectl on the operator host.

-If you would like to use kubectl locally, {uri-install-kubectl}[install kubectl].
-Then, set the KUBECONFIG to the config file path.
+If you would like to use kubectl locally, first [install and configure OCI CLI][uri-oci-cli] locally.
+Then, install kubectl and set the KUBECONFIG to the config file path.

 ```
 export KUBECONFIG=path/to/kubeconfig